 The P1 points to the future of high-speed motoring – not because it harnesses almost 1,000 bhp and is among the fastest cars of all time, but because it handles so well and can be enjoyed so easily.
 In under a minute, the P1 can seamlessly readjust itself from commuter-car Jekyll to track-day Hyde.
 Many collector cars transport us back in time, but few allow us to glimpse the possibilities of the future as effectively as the P1.
 Upon its debut, Mr. Clarkson remarked of the P1: “It’s a game-changer, a genuinely new chapter in the history of motoring … and on a track, it can rip a hole through time.”

 The story of the P1 offered here dates to late 2013, when the consignor decided he wanted to commission a spectacular car, use it himself for a time, then sell it and donate the proceeds to his alma mater, Rose-Hulman Institute of Technology, one of the nation’s top engineering schools.
-The consignor has now pledged that his proceeds from the sale of this P1 will be donated to Rose-Hulman in order to establish a department chair at the school.
+The consignor has now pledged that his proceeds from the sale of this P1 will be donated to Rose-Hulman in order to establish the Alfred R. Schmidt Chair for Excellence in Teaching.

 Founded in 1874, Rose-Hulman Institute of Technology is dedicated to preparing its students with the world’s best undergraduate science, engineering, and mathematics education in an environment infused with innovation, intellectual rigor, and individualized attention.
 The college, located in Terre Haute, Indiana, has an enrollment of approximately 2,175 undergraduate students and nearly 100 graduate students.
 A U.S. News & World Report national survey of engineering department deans and senior faculty has consistently ranked Rose-Hulman no. 1 in undergraduate engineering education.